guardian/media-atom-maker/README.md

 publisher that pushes media atoms into a Kinesis stream.

 ## Credentials
-0. You will need `media-service` credentials to run the app and `composer` credentials if you want to be able to publish media atoms.
+0. You will need `media-service` credentials to run the app.
 0. You will need read access to S3 files in the `workflow` profile for panda auth to work.